johnbelamaric/blog.coredns.io/content/post/custom-dns-and-kubernetes.md

 sending the signal.

 This brings us to the last problem.
 That one can be solved using the new support for `fallthrough` in the `kubernetes` middleware.
-This functionality will be added in the 007 release of CoreDNS - we'll come back with another blog to show how to use it once that is released.
+This functionality has been added in the recently released version 007 of CoreDNS - we'll come back with another blog soon show how to use it.